QCentroid/qcentroid-docs/docs/api/setup-sdk.md

-# Seting up the SDK
+# Setting up the SDK

 TBC